gilestrolab/ethoscope/README.md

 pySolo-Video is a standalone program that provides video tracking capabilities meant for studying sleep in Drosophila

-This version has  modifications and add-ons to make it work on a Raspberry PI.

 Input can be:

 * usb camera handled through opencv